Products and Platforms

 - RSSI monitoring and decision logic

-- 2.4 GHz vs 5 GHz preference policy
+- 2.4 GHz and 5 GHz preference policy

 - Designed for noisy, real-world environments